jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 - Lower header levels open a lower level headings.

 ## Cross-referencing
-Internal links in Dokuwiki are translated in TeX as cross references mentioning a page number.

 You can place an internal link to another heading of the same page.
 For example: